-Baptcare is a not-for-profit organisation that supports children, families, people with a disability, financially disadvantaged people, asylum seekers and older people.
+Baptcare is a not-for-profit organisation that supports older people, children, families, people with a disability, financially disadvantaged people and asylum seekers in Victoria, Tasmania and South Australia.

-We are also bound to comply with the following laws:
+We are also required to comply with the following laws:

-- Health Records Act 2001 (Vic): This Act and its Health Privacy Principles (HPPs) apply to Baptcare whenever we collect and handle health information in Victoria.
+- Health Records Act 2001 and Health Records Regulations 2012 (Vic): This Act and its Health Privacy Principles (HPPs) apply to Baptcare whenever we collect, use, retain or disclose health information in Victoria.

 - Privacy and Data Protection Act 2014 (Vic): This Act and its Information Privacy Principles (IPPs) apply to Baptcare when we provide statutory services on behalf of the Victorian Government.